 Cultural Competency Training

-Did you know that between 2011 and 2016 the population of Canada increased by 1.7 million people, and about 1 million of them were immigrants?
-This means that two in every three new Canadians come from abroad.
+Between 2011 and 2016 Canada's population increased by 1.7 million.
+Contributing largely to this increase were around 1 million immigrants.
+Meaning two in every three new Canadians come from abroad.

 About the facilitator:

 William Tarr is originally from Liberia, and so far has lived in four countries on four different continents.
 He facilitated many Cultural Competency sessions for various organizations and community groups in New Brunswick.

 Apart from being a licensed trainer, William brings to the sessions his personal experience from living in different parts of the world, and his story of successfully settling down in Saint John.

 “The Cultural Competency Training offered by Saint John Newcomers Centre provided an excellent opportunity to enhance intercultural awareness and knowledge of the various cultures residing within our School District.
 William’s personal experience was instrumental in providing practical tips to create a more welcoming environment for our students and families.” – says Lynn MacDonald, Newcomer & International Student Coordinator at Anglophone South School District, New Brunswick.

 If you want to better understand your new co-workers, business partners and clients,

 sign up for the Cultural Competency Training with